techsoft3d/he_qt_basic_view/README.md

 ![](media/image28.emf)

-This code is using the function toQVector3D, which creates a QVector3D from an A3DVector3DData object.
+This code is using the function `toQVector3D`, which creates a `QVector3D` from an `A3DVector3DData` object.
-It is implemented in Transform.h.
+It is implemented in _Transform.h_.

 Once you’ve added this function, you’ll have a completed implementation ready for testing.
-Run your application and load an assembly file, such as data/prc/\_micro engine.prc.
+Run your application and load an assembly file, such as _data/prc/\_micro engine.prc_.

 <img src="media/image29.png" style="width:6.5in;height:6.19722in" alt="A picture containing diagram Description automatically generated" />